c0rydoras/slides/examples/preprocess.md

 ```

 For security reasons, you must pass a file that has execution permissions
-for the slides to be pre-processed.
+for the folien to be pre-processed.

 ```
 chmod +x file.md